Same-sex marriage in Alabama: Requiring counties to record marriage certificates

-On September 16, 2015, the Alabama House of Representatives voted 53 to 36 in favor of a bill seeking to abolish state-issued marriage licenses.
+On September 16, 2015, the Alabama House of Representatives voted 53 to 36 in favor of a bill to abolish state-issued marriage licenses.
 Supporters argued the bill would have protected probate judges who opposed issuing marriage licenses to same-sex couples.
 However, the bill failed as it needed a two-thirds majority.
 The Alabama Senate had previously approved the legislation.
 On March 15, 2016, the Senate approved a similar bill in a 23–3 vote.
-The House adjourned without voting on the bill.
+The House adjourned sine die without voting on the bill.
 A similar bill also failed in 2017.
 On January 16, 2018, the Alabama Senate approved another bill.
 It was passed 19–1, with Senator Phil Williams the sole senator to vote against it.
-The bill also died at the end of the legislative session, as the House had not taken any action on it.
+The bill also died at the end of the legislative session, as the House did not take any action on it.

 In May 2019, the Alabama Legislature passed a bill requiring probate judges to record marriage certificates for same-sex couples, but removing the obligation that they perform marriage ceremonies for them, in order to keep probate judges from violating their consciences by presiding over ceremonies of same-sex couples.
 The bill requires that every county record marriage certificates, replacing the previous wording that probate judges "may" issue marriage licenses.
 Under the new law, a couple seeking to marry is no longer required to file an application for a marriage license with the county probate court, and the courts will no longer issue marriage licenses.
-Once the marriage certificate is completed by both parties and delivered to the probate court for recording, the marriage will be declared valid.
+Once the marriage certificate is completed by both parties, notarized by two notaries public and delivered to the probate court for recording, the marriage will be declared valid.
 A wedding ceremony may be performed for the parties, but solemnization is no longer required for a recognized marriage in Alabama.
 Senator Greg Albritton, who pushed for this new bill, said he saw this as a "necessary compromise" between the two sides of the issue.
 The bill was signed into law by Governor Kay Ivey.
 All counties in the state, including the final eight holdouts, began recording marriage certificates to all couples who meet the requirements to wed on August 29, 2019.